Contracting, Consulting and Safety Education are the different ways I have personally cared for customers--over three decades.

 ordinary receptacle, find the specific 15 or 20 feeding it.
 It may be in a subpanel.

-I'm not saying that I never find a normal branch circuit "protected" by a 30 amp or larger fuse.
-However, when I do, I've found a violation, a hazardous situation created out of ignorance.
+I'm not saying that I never find a branch circuit serving lights and ordinary receptacles "protected" by a 30 amp or larger fuse.
+However, when I do, I've found a bad violation, a hazardous situation someone created out of ignorance or bloody-minded indifference.

 Similarly, if water or gas is being worked on, know where the shutoff valves are located.